 (2) It is a sufficient defence to a prosecution for an offence under this section if the defendant satisfies the court that the defendant had a reasonable excuse for conducting himself or herself in the manner alleged in the information for the offence.

-Such circumstances might include bathing naked at a nude beach or impulsively uttering a profanity when struck or hurt.
+Such circumstances might include impulsively uttering a profanity when struck or hurt.

 ‘Offensive’ has been defined as that which is “calculated to wound the feelings, arouse anger or resentment or disgust or outrage in the mind of a reasonable person”; per O’Bryan J in Worcester v Smith VLR 316.